camunda/camunda-docs/docs/self-managed/concepts/multi-region/dual-region.md

   - This is due to Optimize depending on Identity to work
 - Connectors are not supported
   - This is due to Connectors depending on Operate to work for inbound connectors and potentially resulting in race condition
-- During the fallback procedure, there’s a small chance that some data will be lost for the WebApps
+- During the fallback procedure, there’s a small chance that some data will be lost in Elasticsearch affecting Operate and Tasklist
-  - Due to the difference in sequence position tracking for exporters to different Elasticsearch locations <!-- TODO: Maybe for Deepthi to elaborate furthe r -->
+  - This **does not** affect the processing of process instances in any way.
+The impact is that some information about the affected instances might not be visible in Operate and Tasklist.
+  - This will be further explained in the [operational procedure](<!-- TODO: Link -->) during the relevant step.
 - Zeebe cluster scaling must be disabled
   - Zeebe cluster size (broker count) must be static in size
 - Web-Modeler is a standalone component and is not covered in this guide